Kasimkota

 Kasimkota is a village in Anakapalli district in the state of Andhra Pradesh in India.
 Kasimkota was one of the notable villages affected by Cyclone Hudhud.

+Kasimkota railway station is a D–category station of Vijayawada division was opened in late 1800s.

+Bassi Dora was arrested at Kasimkota.

 Kasimkota is also part of the second largest jaggery market of the country in Anakapalle.